Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 Every keyless door lock is different, so you should consult the manual for your lock or contact customer support to make sure you are following all of the manufacturer's guidelines.

-You should test your lock as recommended and be aware of the charge level of its battery.
-Unless your lock is externally powered, the single most important thing — and the most common point of failure — is the battery.
+You should test your lock as recommended by its manufacturer and be aware of the charge level of its battery.
+Unless your lock is externally powered, the single most important thing—and the most common point of failure—is the battery.

-Smart locks with Bluetooth, wi-fi, or z-wave communication allow you to check battery status via smartphone or website, and also send low battery notification alerts to your phone.
+Smart locks with Bluetooth, Wi-Fi connectivity, or Z-Wave communication let you check battery status via a smartphone or web browser, and also send low-battery notification alerts to your phone.
 For smart locks without a network or smartphone connection, status lights or low battery warning tones indicate the need for battery replacement or recharging.

 Sometimes firmware updates are needed for smart door locks with built-in Wi-Fi or Bluetooth connectivity.
 It is extremely important to keep your smart lock’s firmware up to date in case security patches are needed.